-- You must cancel within 12 hours of your appointment.
+- You must cancel at least 12 hours before your scheduled appointment.

-- If you do not cancel within 12 hours of your appointment time and fail to show up, the appointment will be counted as a "no-show".
+- If you cancel your appointment less than 12 hours before it is scheduled and fail to show up, the appointment will be counted as a "no-show".

 - After 3 "no-show" appointments, you will no longer be able to make appointments in advance.
 You will, however, be able to have Same-Day Sessions (see below).